 The main events take place in Seoul, primarily around Jogyesa Temple, Bongeunsa Temple, and along Jongno Street where the grand lantern parade is held.
 However, celebrations and lantern displays can also be found in other cities like Busan, Gyeongju, and Jeonju.

-4. Do I need tickets to attend the festival?
+4. Do I need tickets to attend ?

 No, the Lotus Lantern Festival is free and open to the public.
 You don’t need tickets for the parade or most cultural events, but some temple experiences or workshops may require advance registration.